≡ Menu

 How Long Does it Take to Become an Ultrasound Technician?

-An Associate of Science Degree (AAS) in diagnostic medical sonography is the minimum education required to become a practicing sonographer.
+An Associate of Science Degree (AAS) in diagnostic medical sonography is the minimum education required to become a practicing sonographer, which typically takes 2 years of full-time attendance.
 Students with an existing degree in a patient-care related field may be able to apply to a shorter-term certificate program.
 Prerequisites to enter most degree programs include college-level math, science, and English.
-Program completion times may vary depending on specific program requirements.

 Certificate Program